samumakinen/billSplitter/documentation/srs.md

 # Software requirement specification (SRS)
 ## Description
 The Bill Splitter application (**BSA**) helps users when purchasing something for a group of people.
 One person can pay at a store and then use Bill Splitter to calculate the amount each participant owes them.
-Users can also save bills to history to keep track of them and review them later.
+User can also save bills to history in order to keep track of them and review them later.
 ## Users
-No plans to have different levels of user privileges at this time, since there are no apparent reasons for that.
+Currently there are no plans to have different levels of user privileges since there is no apparent reason to do that.
 ## UI-draft
 BSA has been designed in a compact vertical layout so that it does not take up much space from on screen and also it is easier to transform it into a mobile app later after the course.